 PPE (Personnel Protective Equipment) is recommended while mixing / feeding certain ingredients due to skin irritation and inhalation of fine particles.
-In this case wear face / dust mask, goggles, gloves and overalls.
+In this case wear face / dust mask, goggles, gloves, and overalls.

-Only use the Powermix on a tractor that is capable of taking its weight.
+Only use the Powermix on a tractor that can take its weight.